swift-on-server/articles/Sources/Articles/Documentation.docc/2024/working-with-udp-in-swiftnio/working-with-udp-in-swiftnio.md

 ## How UDP Works

 Unlike TCP, UDP sockets don't distinguish between client and server.
-Any client that sends a packet to a UDP socket needs to bind to a oprt to receive a response.
+Any client that sends a packet to a UDP socket needs to bind to a port to receive a response.
 This makes UDP a connectionless protocol, as it doesn't establish a connection before sending data.
 Instead, it sends packets directly to the destination.

 In order to start accepting packets, bind a UDP socket to a port: